micmejia/bible-dump/NKJV/Luke/Luke 6.md

 For every tree is known by its own fruit.
 For _men_ do not gather figs from thorns, nor do they gather grapes from a bramble bush.

 ###### 45
-A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil [^i]treasure of his heart brings forth evil.
+A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil treasure of his heart brings forth evil.
 For out of the abundance of the heart his mouth speaks. ## Build on the Rock

 ###### 46
 "But why do you call Me 'Lord, Lord,' and not do the things which I say?